Putin channels victory over Hitler to spur Russian army in Ukraine | Law-Order

 His speech included a minute of silence.
 "The death of each one of our soldiers and officers is our shared grief and an irreparable loss for their friends and relatives," said Putin, promising that the state would look after their children and families.
 He was addressing Russia on one of its most important annual holidays, when the nation honours the 27 million Soviet citizens who lost their lives in the struggle to defeat Adolf Hitler - a source of national pride and identity.

-NO NEW VICTORY But Putin had no victory to announce in Ukraine and his 11-minute address, on day 75 of the invasion, was largely notable for what he did not say.
+NO NEW VICTORY But Putin had no victory to announce in Ukraine and his 11-minute address was largely notable for what he did not say.

 He did not mention Ukraine by name, and offered no indication of how long the conflict might continue.
 There was no reference to the bloody battle for Mariupol, where Ukrainian defenders holed up in the ruins of the Azovstal steel works were still defying Russia's assault.
 However, in a televised meeting in his Kremlin office after the parade, Putin offered condolences to Artyom Zhoga, the father of a Russian battalion commander killed in the Donbas region, telling him: "All plans are being fulfilled.
 A result will be achieved - on that account there is no doubt."